saintsal/daoistry/content/mindsets/fractal.md

 **Meaning the next step to decentralisation happens with you.**

 If you're trying to make an organisation decentralised by starting at the top, you're depending on hierarchy.

-If you're trying to do anything organisation-wide, you're depending on centralisations.
+Decentralisation is about autonomy and mutual dependence.
+It starts with individuals and small teams, then it spreads.

-Decentralisation starts with individuals and small teams, then it spreads.
+If you're trying to do anything organisation-wide, you're also creating centralisation.

-It's fractal.
+Decentralisation is fractal.
 A decentralised organisation will take shape based on what the smaller parts do.
+The parts form the whole, the whole doesn't control the parts.

 So the way forward for you is simple: start acting like a decentralised fractal, and help those around you too.

-It's usually just a matter of changing the right work habits, and having a little support.
+It's usually just a matter of changing the right work habits.

-That's what this site is for.
+> That's what this site is for.
 Pick a few habits that make sense to you, and share the those habits with the people you work with, and start.